shobhits147/redditer/README.md

 Since we are dumping a CSV, this can be easily loaded into analytics systems and used in Pandas Dataframes.

+## Existing Filters

+1. In any post or comment, it extracts only those that include all of the keywords specified in `redditer/config.yml`

+2. Subreddits mentioned in `exclude` section of `redditer/config.yml` are ignored even if the user is subscribed to it

+3. Posts or comments made by authors mentioned in `exclude` section of `redditer/config.yml` are ignored.

 ## How to add custom filter logics